SimonLdj/hypnolog-nodejs/README.md

 ![alt text](/doc/images/screenshot_hypnolog-nodejs-example.png "HypnoLog UI screenshot")

 ## About HypnoLog-NodeJS Library
-Logging using *HypnoLog* means sending you data as JSON HTTP request to HypnoLog server.
+Logging using *HypnoLog* means sending your data as JSON HTTP request to HypnoLog server.
 This library wraps all of those into simple easy to use functions.

 ## Installation
 This is a [Node.js](https://nodejs.org/en/) module available through the [npm registry](https://www.npmjs.com/).